Cinnamom medicinal properties

 Also not be given to children under two years.

-Camphor (camphora Cinnamomun) In the same genus, but with a very different name, the camphor tree comes from tropical Asia.
+- Camphor (Cinnamomun camphora ) In the same genus, but with a very different name, the camphor tree comes from tropical Asia.
 It is a plant that can reach 30 m in height.
 From the bark of this tree camphor is obtained, a resin that is used in medicine, perfume production.
 In the chemical industry is used as an insect repellent, especially for moths and the plastics industry.

 In medicine, it is mainly used as a diaphoretic, stimulant, carminative, digestive, sedative, antiseptic, antirheumatic, vulnerary and vermifuge.

-In addition to the cinnamon of Ceylon and China, we noted other cinnamon that can be used in most cases with similar properties to them.
-(More information on this subject in "Cinnamon as a spice" in the listing above)
+In addition to cinnamon from Ceylon (Sri Lanka) and from China, we should highlight other cinnamon that can be used in most cases with properties similar to these.
+Chemically the main difference is that they contain less eugenol than the cinnamon studied in this article:

 More information on cinnamon in the listing above